Some new cars still include defective Takata airbags

 Toyota, one of two automakers that did not provide specific models to Senate investigators, expects to produce approximately 175,000 vehicles with the defective Takata inflators by July 2017, the report said.

-(Additional reporting by Jessica Dye in New York and Paul Lienert in Detroit; Reporting by David Shepardson; Editing by Eric Effron an Nick Zieminski)
+(Additional reporting by Jessica Dye in New York and Paul Lienert in Detroit)

-ORWELL, Ohio Three years ago if a customer walked onto Dan Reel's used car lot seeking a late-model off-lease Ford Escape, his answer was short: tough luck.

-SEOUL South Korea ordered Hyundai Motor Co and affiliate Kia Motors Corp to recall 240,000 vehicles over safety defects flagged by a whistleblower - a sharp slap on the wrist that will exacerbate reputational woes for the automakers.